mike-seger/sql-commander/README.md

 # sql-commander

-An SQL utility hosted within a Spring Boot application.
+An standalone SQL utility hosted within a Spring Boot application.
 The main purpose is to provide an SQL client as a single JAR file.
 It allows to access a DB in environments, where no GUI and no native clients are available.

 ## Run the application
 mvn spring-boot:run

-## Execute SQL queries using web browser
+## Execute SQL queries using a web browser
-The application provides a simple SQL UI under: http://localhost:11515/
+The application provides a simple UI under: http://localhost:11515/

 ## Test using included sample scripts
-In a terminal use the following commands
+In a terminal, you may use commands like the following
 ```
 $ cd src/main/resources/static
 $ ./sql.sh @test/create.sql  # Create a test table